Latvia is open for arrivals under certain conditions but is currently under a state of emergency.

 - Non-essential travel to Latvia is permitted for those arriving from EU and Schengen member countries, as well as arrivals from low-risk third countries.

-- Vaccinated and recovered travelers from any country may enter as well, if they have the EU green certificate.
+- Vaccinated and recovered travelers from any country may enter as well, if they have the EU green certificate or a certificate issued in US, Australia, Israel, New Zealand and Canada.

 - Permitted arrivals are required to fill a contact form.